Myles Friedman Honors Program

 - Funded travel for one domestic Maymester (student must pay cost of the course)

 - Priority registration

 - Small class sizes

 - Generous honors scholarship opportunities (Deadline for priority application is November 15.)

-Learn more about or apply for an Honors International Studies Program Scholarship.
+Learn more about or apply for an Myles Friedman Studies Program Scholarship.

-Students who complete the Honors International Studies Program are eligible for graduation Cum Honore, will wear special additions to their regalia, be recognized at commencement, and have Honors Program designated on the diploma.
+Students who complete the Myles Friedman Honors Program are eligible for graduation Cum Honore, will wear special additions to their regalia, be recognized at commencement, and have Honors Program designated on the diploma.

 Most importantly, you will be equipped with the global and cultural perspectives, and analytical, communications, independent learning, and creative problem-solving skills to achieve all of your goals.